 Static segmentation requires you to define individual segments with a unique home state attribute, before filtering for purchase events that do not equal the home state.
-An explicit segment of this type would read “I’m looking for people from Utah where the state of their purchase is not Utah”.
-Creating an audience using this method requires you to define one segment for every US state, for a total of 50 segments.
+An explicit segment definition of this type would read “I’m looking for people from Utah where the state of their purchase is not Utah”.
+Creating an audience using this method requires you to define one segment definition for every US state, for a total of 50 segments.

-As a result of the different segment combinations that inevitably arise as you scale, the manual process required for static segmentation becomes more time consuming, reducing your overall efficiency.
+As a result of the different segment definition combinations that inevitably arise as you scale, the manual process required for static segmentation becomes more time consuming, reducing your overall efficiency.

 Segmentation Service supports a variety of primitive and complex data types.
 Detailed information, including a list of supported data types can be found in the supported data types guide.